Habilya/TeamUpWebScraper/README.md

 - ✅ Dependency Injection
 - ✅ Serilog Logger + Rotating File
-- ✅ Unit tests (xUnit, FluentAssertions, NSubstitute, bogus)
+- ✅ Unit tests (xUnit, Shouldly, NSubstitute, bogus)
+- ✅ Use Verify & Verify.xUnit for some of the bigger expected objects in tests https://github.com/VerifyTests/Verify
-- ✅ Add versionning with build and environment variables
+- ✅ Add versionning with build informational version
 - ✅ write tests with _teamUpAPIService mocked with nSubstitute using provided json file
 - ✅ write logic that transforms the data recieved from API into a model that will go to Excel
 - ✅ Model for Excel Table
 - ✅ Display minimal values in the UI
 - ✅ Excel spreadsheet report provider
-- ✅ Use Verify & Verify.xUnit for some of the bigger expected objects in tests https://github.com/VerifyTests/Verify
 - ✅ Use FluentValidations for input validator
 - ✅ Add config section and model for Excel SpreadSheet provider
 - ✅ Highlight in yellow Excel report lines that have words matching a RegEx in config (Annule, Cancelled, Reporte)